Mechatronics Engineer · Robotics · Data · Embedded Systems

 The problem

-The goal was to design a system that is modular: the structure physically adapts depending on which planet is being studied, and each planet's orbital mechanics can be explored in isolation.
+The goal was a modular system: the structure physically adapts depending on which planet is being studied, and each planet's orbital mechanics — translation, rotation, axial tilt, and satellite revolution — can be explored in isolation.

 Mechanical design